 Q: Why can’t city leaders just force them into a rehab facility where they can get the addiction-recovery skills they need along with wrap-around services?

 A: Government leaders can’t “force” anyone to seek change in their lives–that is something that has to come from within and not from an outside entity.
 This would also be a breach of civil rights.
 Also, unless change is actively sought, many will rebel against the 12-step programs that have failed them before.
-Lastly, who in society is willing to pay the exorbitant costs associated with inpatient rehab facilities that range from $15,000 –40,000 a month?!
-That approach is both cost-prohibitive and likely to fail because achieving sobriety takes much longer than a month locked away in a group home or retreat.
-Thoughts, attitudes & behaviors must change at their pace, not ours.

 Q: Why doesn’t Salt Lake just build a big facility and put them all there?

-A: They are planning on building one starting in 2026 (see https://www.deseret.com/politics/2025/10/29/utah-governor-says-homeless-campus-is-most-compassionate-approach-not-like-nazi-concentration-camp/ ALSO https://www.ksl.com/article/51383386/homeless-facility-proposal-near-north-salt-lake-sparks-opposition-public-safety-concerns )
+A: They are planning on building one starting in 2026 (see https://www.deseret.com/politics/2025/10/29/utah-governor-says-homeless-campus-is-most-compassionate-approach-not-like-nazi-concentration-camp/ also https://www.ksl.com/article/51383386/homeless-facility-proposal-near-north-salt-lake-sparks-opposition-public-safety-concerns )

 There are several pros & cons that need to be considered–*see https://prospluscons.com/pros-and-cons-of-housing-first/